-The SSD120-(XX)N()-RS5 series of digitizer may be mounted in any attitude within the internal structure of the aircraft.
+The SSD120-(XX)N()-RS232 series of digitizer may be mounted in any attitude within the internal structure of the aircraft.
 DO NOT mount the digitizer in the direct air stream of either hot or cold air ducts.
 The mounting position should allow for a short static pressure line from the digitizer to the altimeter, access to the digitizer's adjustments, and ample room for a service loop for the interconnecting cabling to the transponder.
-The SSD120-(XX)N-RS5 is provided with two static port inlets, either or both may be used to connect the digitizer to the aircraft static system.
+The SSD120-(XX)N-RS232 is provided with two static port inlets, either or both may be used to connect the digitizer to the aircraft static system.
 If only one static port inlet is used, install the 1/8-27NPT plug included with the connector kit into the unused static port.
 Apply pipe sealant (not included) or equal to the plug.
 Exercise care to prevent excess sealant from plugging the inlet to the pressure sensor.

-On SSD120-(XX)NE-RS5 devices operating below -20°C, use metal fittings on all static line connections.
+On SSD120-(XX)NE-RS232 devices operating below -20°C, use metal fittings on all static line connections.
 The coefficient of thermal expansion for nylon is roughly three times that of aluminum.
 Nylon and plastic fittings will leak at low temperatures due to thermal contraction.
-Use an appropriate anti-seize compound when mating metal fittings to the encoder.

-To prevent the accumulation of condensation in the digitizer, locate this device away from the lowest section of the static system, and ensure a proper condensation trap and system drain is installed and functional.
+To prevent the accumulation of condensation in the Digitizer, locate this device away from the lowest section of the static system, and ensure a proper condensation trap and system drain is installed and functional.